redhat-eets/gitaction/README.md

 Prior to starting containerized runner make sure you have access to runner settings in your target repo: Settings -> Actions -> Runners.
 Otherwise runner registration will fail.

-To run the containerized runner with this podman secret,
+To run a containerized runner with this podman secret,
 ```
 podman run --secret github_token --name runner -it --rm --privileged -e GH_OWNER='<your github id>' -e GH_REPOSITORY='<repo name>' -v <host dir>:<container dir> quay.io/jianzzha/runner:2.301.1
 ```